 Every year, search engine ranking factors update alongside Google’s advances and algorithm updates.

-Given the complex nature of SEO, this means that search optimization companies (like us) need to stay nimble and be ready to adjust.
+Given the complex nature of SEO, this means that SEO-focused agencies (like RankPay) need to stay nimble and be ready to adjust.
 In fact, this is pretty fundamental to our ability to deliver consistent results.One of the biggest SEO challenges marketers face, is staying up to date on ranking factors.
 Click To Tweet

-There are tons of on and off-page ranking factors impacting performance to varying degrees, so it’s easy for search marketers to miss (or just plain forget) the occasional consideration.
+There are tons of on and off-page ranking factors impacting performance to varying degrees.
+So much so that it’s easy for even experienced search marketers to miss (or just plain forget) the occasional consideration.

-With that in mind, we’ve compiled the most important SEO ranking factors of 2020.
+With all of the above in mind, we’ve compiled the most important SEO ranking factors and will continue to regularly update this content.
 Let’s begin!

 1. Authoritative Content

-Authoritative content is the bread and butter of SEO these days.
+Authoritative content is the bread and butter of SEO.
 Arm in arm with quality links, these two factors are extremely important.
 And it makes sense right?

 Search engines like Google strive to provide users with useful, relevant content.
 To get on their radar, your site should have authoritative posts that capture your target audiences attention and provide real value.

 Want to see some data supporting these claims?
-Check out this survey by Ascend2 that ranks on-page content as the most effective SEO tactic.
+Check out this survey that ranks on-page content as the most effective SEO tactic.

 Image courtesy: Ascend2